 These are just a few of the outstanding team members that made restoring the Byrne-Reed House to its original grandeur possible.
 For a complete list of project team members, visit our Restoration Project Team page.

-The restored Byrne-Reed House is already transforming our organization’s activities.
+The restoration of the Byrne-Reed House has transformed our organization’s activities.
 Thousands of people pass by the building every day, increasing Humanities Texas’s name recognition around the state.
 The elegant public spaces on the first floor, including the Julius and Suzan Glickman Room, provide a grand setting for our own events and those of other organizations.
 These grand spaces will also be used to hold seminars, conferences, and workshops for Texas teachers.
 The restored Byrne-Reed House also has a large basement that houses a workshop and over sixty exhibitions that travel to schools, libraries, and museums throughout Texas and the nation.